Blue Room (The Orb song)

-"Blue Room" is a single by the Orb.
-It was released on 8 June 1992 on Big Life Records.
+"Blue Room" is a song by English electronic music duo the Orb.
+It was released as a single on 8 June 1992 through Big Life Records.
 The full 39-minute version features a number of samples, including a small portion of the beginning of "Mysterious Traveller" by Weather Report and a damaged portion of "Happy Birthday to You" by Marilyn Monroe at the end.
 An edited version of the song appears on the album U.F.Orb.

-"Blue Room" is the longest single to ever appear on the UK Singles Chart.
+"Blue Room" is the longest single to ever appear on the UK Singles Chart, at 39 minutes and 58 seconds.
 It entered the listing at position 12 and peaked at number eight the next week.
 In Ireland, the song reached number 28, and in the United States, it peaked at number 46 on the Billboard Hot Dance Club Play chart.

 Background

-After a number of maxi-singles had been excluded from the UK Singles Chart (or like Prince's "Gett Off" maxi-single ended up in the albums chart), the chart compilers Chart Information Network, decided to include a rule alongside the usual 25 minute maximum playing time, which allowed 'maxi singles' to run to 40 minutes if only one title was listed amongst the single's tracks.
-The Orb thus decided to record a 39:57 version of "Blue Room" for a special release, as there would be only one track on the single.
+After a number of maxi-singles had been excluded from the UK Singles Chart (or like how Prince's "Gett Off" maxi-single ended up on the UK Albums Chart), the chart compilers Chart Information Network, decided to include a rule alongside the usual 25 minute maximum playing time, which allowed 'maxi singles' to run to 40 minutes if only one title was listed amongst the single's tracks.
+The Orb thus decided to record a 39:58 version of "Blue Room" for a special release, as there would be only one track on the single.
 The title "Blue Room" is a reference to the supposed Blue Room of Wright-Patterson Air Force Base, which was investigated as a possible UFO evidence-holding room.

+In addition to being the longest UK chart hit, "Blue Room" is also "possibly the most amelodic song ever to chart anywhere," according to Trouser Press.

 Top of the Pops performance

 The Orb caused controversy when appearing on Top of the Pops to promote the single.
 Instead of performing, Alex Paterson and Kris Weston, the latter holding a toy sheep, played a chess-like game whilst passing a globus cruciger back and forth.
-The performance had a profound impact on Robbie Williams, who later declared "that Top of the Pops changed my life".
+The performance had a profound impact on Robbie Williams, then a member of Take That, who later declared "that Top of the Pops changed my life".